Saving the small things that run the planet

 The Violet Click Beetle is known to breed in hollows of ancient decaying Ash (Fraxinus spp) and Beech (Fagus spp) trees.
 It is quite specific in its habitat requirements and breeds where the heartwood is undisturbed and has decayed into a black mulch.
 The species is thought to breed repeatedly in the same tree until it completely rots away, at which point it must source a new ancient Ash or Beech to continue its lifecycle.

-We are working closely with Dr Deborah Harvey at Royal Holloway, University of London.
+Throughout this project, we worked closely with Dr Deborah Harvey at Royal Holloway, University of London.

-What will the project do?
+What did the project do?

-The project will trial new non-invasive methods for detecting both adult and larval habitats of Violet Click Beetles.
-The results will lay the foundations for a cost-effective and non-lethal approach to monitoring and assessing the status of Violet Click Beetle populations by helping us to establish the presence and abundance of the species in both the known habitats and sites where there is potential for them to be present.
+The results of this project will lay the foundations for a cost-effective and non-lethal approach to monitoring and assessing the status of Violet Click Beetle populations.
+It has helped us to establish the presence and abundance of the species in both the known habitats and sites where there is potential for them to be present.

 With effective monitoring methods, we can inform conservation strategies more effectively and hopefully discover new populations of the Violet Click Beetle, to protect one of our most endangered insects for the future.

-How can you support the project?
+How can you support beyond the project?